 Pollen Season Discussion

 For most of the studied stations, comparison of mean pollen indices between the periods of 1994–2000 and 2001–2011 showed that these five different species pollen were observed to flower 1–2 weeks earlier; The observed pollen season lengths varied for Ambrosia, Artemisia, Betula, Gramineae and Quercus across the different monitoring stations in the United States.
 Optimum initial date and base temperature for start date was found to be 25th July for Ambrosia [Figure 9].
 The start data for Artemisia is 11th April [Figure 10], the start data for Betula is 29th March [Figure 11].
 The start date for Gramineae is 28th April [Figure 12] .the start date for Quercus is 22nd March [Figure 13].the pollen season lasts roughly 3months for each species, respectively.
 Simulation results indicated that responses of these different kinds of pollens to climate are expected to vary for different regions.
 Observed airborne pollen counts were obtained from monitoring stations of the American Academy of Allergy Asthma and Immunology (AAAAI) located in 9 different climate regions.
 The reported pollen data were classified only at the level of genus.
 Species under genus of Ambrosia, Artemisia, Betula, Gramineae or Quercus were not differentiated.
 Data used here are from March to September, which covers all the pollen season for all kinds of pollen species discussed above, the spatial distribution scenario of Betula in 2004 is displayed as an example, using VERDI.
-We are using logarithm instead of linear to make the figure clearer
+We are using logarithm instead of linear to make the figure clearer.

 Pollen Concentration and Surface Loading.